Darkmik70/research_track/README.md

 This simulator requires a Python 3  to be run correctly.
 For more information regarding installing, running, troubleshooting etc. please refer to the [original project]( https://github.com/CarmineD8/python_simulator/tree/assignment23_python3)

+# Behavior
+The scripts makes robot to look for boxes in two modes.
+Depending on the `bool group_mode` robot is either searching for the group of boxes when `True` or the nearest box which is not in the group when `False`.
+In the first iteration the robot is saving the first spotted, **nearest** box as the one where it wants to put the rest of them and then begins searching for the rest of boxes.

+When robot obtains the orientation and distance from itself to the box it rotates to be aligned with the box and drives towards its targed.
+When it is close it slows down a bit to make sure the `R.grab()` will be succesful and then goes back to the grouped boxes.

+While it drives back to the group, it considers the nearest location *any* of the boxes in the group, not just the first one.

+When all of the boxes are grouped, it drives back and starts searching for another box.
+This is considered to be the reaction to *accomplished task*.

 # Code Description
 This section explains sections of the code of the assignment